Code-the-Dream-School/python-200/lessons/04_ML_deep_learning/README.md

 You rarely train a complex neural network from scratch.
 Here, we will explore *transfer learning*, in which a neural network trained on one task is fine-tuned on a similar task, but requires much less data.
 Many deep-learning pipelines are really just transfer learning pipelines under the hood.

 ## Week 4 Assignments
-Once you finish the lessons, head on over to the [assignments](../../assignments/README.md) to get more hands-on practice with the material.
+Once you finish the lessons, continue below to the assignment for this week.